-Take your time, ask advice from friends and family then get the most fitting treatment.
+Take your time, ask advice from friends and family then get the most appropriate treatment.

 And before you get started…

-You’ll need to hose down your decking first so it’s nice and clean.
+You’ll need to hose your decking, so it’s nice and clean.
+If the decking is dirty, the stain will not adhere properly, so it’s worth cleaning it well.
 If you have a power washer, this is another good option.
-If the decking is dirty, the stain will not adhere properly so it’s worth cleaning it well.

-Some oxygen bleach cleaners are handy for getting rid of any stubborn or lingering imperfections and marks.
+Some oxygen bleach cleaners are handy for removing stubborn or lingering imperfections and marks.

-If you have some older stain that needs removing first, a stain stripper is an extremely handy piece of kit.
-They can be fairly toxic.
+If you have some older stain that needs removal, a stain stripper is a convenient piece of kit.
+They can be pretty toxic.
 Make sure you take all necessary precautions and work safely.

-Sand down any flaws and finish off using some sandpaper for a great foundation.
+Sand down any flaws and finish using sandpaper for a great foundation.

 Clear away all garden furniture and anything else that will get in your way as you apply the stain.